jovajara/GeodesicSim/README.md

 #### Use
 * To compile and run the program, run `make run` in the terminal.
 * To make the 3D plot make sure that Plotly is installed and then run  `make plot`.
 It should open a browser window with your generated plot.
-If nothing happens, open the generated html file.
+If nothing happens, open the generated HTML file.